garymooney/qmuvi/README.md

 This project uses Python 3.
 Download the repo and use the example .py files as a starting point.

 ## Convert to midi:
-Python packages: qiskit==0.37.0, and mido==1.2.10 (and some other common packages like numpy).
+Python packages: qiskit==0.37.0, and mido==1.2.10.
 Earlier versions will probably work too.

-## Convert to mp3:
+## Convert to wav:
+The project already comes with a verion of TiMidity++ that runs on windows.
+So you don't need to do anything.

+#### (optional) Use VLC player instead:
-Install VLC player and add its install path to the PATH system variable.
+If preferred, you can use headless VLC to convert midi files to wav files instead.
+To do this, install VLC player and add its install path to the PATH system variable.

 VLC needs to be configured to use a sound font (.sf2 file).
 If VLC can play a midi file successfully then it is already configured.
 There is one located in the folder "GeneralUser GS 1.471" (this will likely be removed from the repo later), however you can use whichever modern SoundFont you like.
 Go to VLC preferences (show all settings) -> Input/Codecs -> Audio codecs -> (FluidSynth or whatever MAC version uses) -> Browse to SoundFont location.